 Dreams not only serve veterans, but also bring comfort and peace to their loved ones and caregivers.
 Dreams play a critical role in the special end-of-life care that focuses on improving quality of life for veterans and their families.

-Dream recipients live in the United States, including Alaska and Hawaii, are U.S. military veterans 18 and older diagnosed with a life-limiting illness and a life expectancy of 12 months or less, can provide proof of U.S. military service* and lack the resources to fulfill the Dream themselves.
+Dream recipients live in the United States, including Alaska, Hawaii and Puerto Rico, are U.S. military veterans 18 and older diagnosed with a life-limiting illness and a life expectancy of 12 months or less, can provide proof of U.S. military service* and lack the resources to fulfill the Dream themselves.
 If the applicant is currently serving on active duty, in the Reserve or National Guard, proof of service is required.

 *If applicants are unable to provide a copy of their discharge papers or other proof of service or prefer not to share those forms, please feel free to apply for a Dream through our Dream Program.